 It is the growers responsibility to inform SIR of any changes in their planted acreage.
 The planted acreage determines not only the parcel tax levied, but also the service that the orchard will receive (ie. number of sterile moths or mating disruption lures, number of traps, etc)

-Any reduction in acreage that occurs between the end of February and April 15 may be appealed on an individual basis by May 15 of the same calendar year as the reduction.
-In the case of acreage reduction during this period, the property owner will still be levied the original parcel tax, and will be reimbursed the difference directly from the SIR Program.
+Any reduction in acreage that occurs between March 1 and April 15 may be appealed on an individual basis by May 15 of the same calendar year as the reduction.
+In the case of acreage reduction during this period, the property owner will still be levied the original parcel tax, but will be reimbursed the difference directly from the SIR Program.

-The parcel tax will apply to acreage where stumps of codling moth host trees have not been uprooted, and to new orchards replanted with codling moth host trees, regardless of whether the trees are bearing fruit or not.
+The parcel tax will apply to acreage where stumps of codling moth host trees have not been uprooted, and to new orchards replanted with codling moth host trees, regardless of whether or not the trees are bearing fruit.

 Determination of Parcel Tax Assessment

-All properties being levied a SIR parcel tax will be assessed for a minimum of one acre.
+All properties being levied an SIR parcel tax will be assessed for a minimum of one acre.